Somanwita/Keeper/README.md

 # Keeper
-A note taking application like Google Keep using React Framework (JSX, Props, Component, Virtual DOM).
+A responsive and dynamic note taking application like Google Keep using React Framework (JSX, Props, Component, Virtual DOM).